solarwinds/nova/DEVELOPMENT.md

   }​​​​, timeOut);
 }​​​​);
 ```
-It allows protractor to run asserts and continue testing while timeout is in progress.
+This code snippet allows protractor to run asserts and continue testing while a timeout is in progress.

   #### `Atoms`
   Atom is a user friendly interface to test a component.